Shopaccino / Blog

 These challenges highlight why brands need the right strategy and integrated systems—not just a basic website.

-Their Customer Challenging Area – What Buyers Expect from D2C Brands
+What Indian Customers Expect from D2C Brands in 2026

 Customers choose D2C brands for authenticity and convenience—but they expect the same experience they receive from large ecommerce platforms.